 Religious education contributes significantly to the teaching of English in our school by actively promoting the skills of reading, writing, speaking and listening.
 Some of the texts that we use in the Literacy Hour have religious themes or content, which encourages discussion, and this is our way of promoting the skills of speaking and listening.
 We also encourage the children to write letters and record information in order to develop their writing ability.
+RE texts are also often used within guided reading sessions.

-Information and communication technology (ICT)
+Computing (ICT)